Find Top-Rated Heat Pump Installation Contractors in USA

 Heat Pump

 A heat pump is an HVAC system that works by transferring heat between the indoor and outdoor air.
-It is highly efficient and can save you money on your energy bills, especially in moderate climates.
+Heat pumps offer year-round climate control.

 BTU (British Thermal Unit)

-A BTU is a measurement of heat.
-In the HVAC context, it is used to measure the output of a heat pump.
+A BTU is a unit of energy.
+In the HVAC context, it is used to measure the heating and cooling capacity of a heat pump.
 Larger BTUs indicate a greater capacity to heat or cool.

 HSPF (Heating Seasonal Performance Factor)

 HSPF is a measurement of a heat pump's heating efficiency.
-It represents how much heat a heat pump produces for each unit of electricity it uses.
-A higher HSPF number signifies a more efficient heat pump.
+It represents the ratio of heat output to energy consumed.
+The higher the HSPF, the more energy-efficient the heat pump.

 SEER (Seasonal Energy Efficiency Ratio)

-SEER measures the cooling efficiency of a heat pump when it is operating in air conditioning mode.
+SEER measures the cooling efficiency of a heat pump during the cooling season.
 Higher SEER means greater efficiency and lower energy bills.

 Refrigerant